 - Rural properties or properties outside metropolitan areas

 - Tiny houses or studio apartments

-You’re a contractor or self-employed
+You’re a contractor or you're self-employed

 Lenders are typically less likely to approve contractors because their employment is seen as less stable - even if you personally have regular work.
-Lenders tend to treat them like casual employees with irregular work, as they prefer to see a consistent stream of income.
+Lenders tend to treat contractors like casual employees with irregular work, as they prefer to see a consistent stream of income.
 They also like to see at least a few months of steady employment, not job-hopping which is what contracting can appear as.

 According to Mr Cook, not being employed for long-enough is also a reason for rejection.

-“A minimum of 3 months is usually the bare minimum lenders want to see in one job.
+“A minimum of three months is usually the bare minimum lenders want to see in one job.
 Out of over 40 lenders, I have two mainstream ones that would take less than three months of employment without hesitation.
 The rest would be wary,” Mr Cook said.

 “The three-month rule is a lot easier to work with if the applicant has been employed in the same industry before but can't be on probation, they will usually need a letter from the employer stating that no probation period is being served or has already been completed.”